hce/wallbox/README.md

 ## Important note

 The code that adjusts the charging power HAS RECEIVED LITTLE TESTING YET.
-The EV charger was installed today, and I'll probably make adjustments and fine tune the code over time.
+The EV charger was installed a few days ago, and I'll probably make adjustments and fine tune the code over time.
 USE AT YOUR OWN RISK!!

+Update: Today (Feb 22nd 2023) I was able to test the surplus charging algorithm and did identify a few issues which I fixed.
+More testing is going to happen soon, depending on how much the sun will shine (literally) :-)

 ## What is it?